-There isn’t a companion app for the X-1, which means there are no reprogramming options available, and if you want to customize the backlighting you’ll have to do it through various key combinations.
-With the backlighting on, the X-1’s rechargeable battery lasts for about eight hours, but with the lighting off it can last for upwards of 40 hours.
+There isn’t a companion app for the X-1, which means there are no reprogramming options available.
+If you want to customize the backlighting, you’ll have to do it through various key combinations.
+With the backlighting on, the X-1’s rechargeable battery lasts for about eight hours, but it can last for upwards of 40 hours with the lighting off.
 You can choose between three switches: Kailh Choc Brown, Red, or White.
 It also comes in either a black or white body.
-The X-1 uses Bluetooth to connect wirelessly, but it also comes with a USB-A cable for wired connectivity as well.
+The X-1 uses Bluetooth to connect wirelessly, but it also comes with a USB-A cable for wired connectivity.

-Regardless, both of these keyboards are pretty much the same when it comes to features and options.
-There’s no companion app for either of them yet, but Keychron says it will release one sometime this year.
+There’s no companion app for either of them yet, but Keychron says it will release one “soon,” but the company has also been saying that for the past year or so.
 But even out of the box, both keyboards are programmed to use various key combinations to give you full access to any missing keys and full media controls.
 The keycaps (which are made out of ABS plastic) help out with this, with all alternative functions for each key printed on the keycaps.

 Both keyboards come installed with macOS keycaps, along with an additional set of Windows keycaps in the box—which is pretty rare in the mechanical keyboard world.
-They both use Bluetooth for wireless, but can be used wired with the included USB-A cable.
-And while we don’t know how long the K8’s battery will last, we can expect it’ll be similar to the K6’s rechargeable battery, which lasts for about 72 hours with static backlighting turned on.
+They both use Bluetooth for wireless but can be used wired with the included USB-A cable—they last for about 70 hours with static backlighting on.

 Another duo of keyboards from Keychron.
 Yet, while the K2 and K4 may not feature hot swapping like the K6 and K8, they’re still great keyboards.
-The K2 uses a 75% layout and the K4 a 96% layout.
-You can think of these layouts as compacted versions of the tenkeyless and full-sized layouts respectively, as they clump all of the keys together to save space.
+The K2 uses a 75% layout, and the K4 has a 96% layout.
+You can think of these layouts as compacted versions of the tenkeyless and full-sized layouts, respectively, as they clump all of the keys together to save space.

 Both the Keychron K2 and K4 use rechargeable batteries and can last for about 72 hours on a full charge.